-The number of deaths in New Zealand climbs each year as the population increases in both size and age.
-In the year to December 2017, 33,339 people died in New Zealand.
+The number of deaths in New Zealand climbs each year as the population increases and ages.
+In 2017, 33,339 people died in New Zealand.
 Only 4% of those who died were under 40 years old, compared to 9% in 1990.
-Most of those who die are over 60 years old – the median age at death in 2017 was 78 years for men and 83 years for women.
-Age at death still differs significantly for Māori and non-Māori – on average Māori die at a younger age.
+The median age at death in 2017 was 78 years for men and 83 years for women.
+Age at death still differs significantly for Māori and non-Māori – on average Māori die younger.

-All cultures and religious beliefs attach social and spiritual importance to death and mourn the dead.
+All cultures and religions attach social and spiritual importance to death and mourn the dead.

-In the late 19th and early 20th centuries death usually occurred at home, with family members caring for the dying during the final weeks, days or hours of life.
+In the late 19th and early 20th centuries death usually occurred at home, with family members caring for the dying.
 During the 20th century death was more likely to occur in hospital as doctors and nurses became involved in caring for dying people.
-In the early 21st century 70–80% of deaths occur in hospitals and rest homes.
+In the early 21st century 70–80% of deaths occur in hospitals or rest homes.

 Catholic religious orders were the first to provide care outside the family for the dying, chronically ill and disabled.
 Mary Potter, an English Catholic nun, sent four sisters from her Little Company of Mary to New Zealand to offer compassionate care for the dying in 1913.
 They established Calvary Hospital in Newtown, Wellington in 1929 to care for the sick and the dying.

 In the mid-20th century international support developed for modern hospices – places that provided physical, social, spiritual and emotional support for those dying, and their family and friends.
 By the 1980s, a number of secular and faith-based hospices were established around New Zealand.
-In 2018 there were 37 secular and religious hospices in New Zealand, which focus on the emotional, spiritual and social needs of the terminally ill and provide appropriate pain relief.
+In 2018 there were 37 secular and religious hospices in New Zealand which focused on the emotional, spiritual and social needs of the terminally ill and provided appropriate pain relief.